 Battle of Ideas 2017:

+This debate formed part of the Battle of Ideas.
 The Battle of Ideas is a huge annual festival of debate at London’s Barbican Centre.
 This festival prides itself on challenging accepted points of view and putting forward provocative arguments and promises to provide new perspectives.

 This debate was organised by: